clarkr28/Basketball-Predictor/README.md

 - sqlite3

 ### Current Tasks
+- [ ] problem where a team shoots no free throws in a game and therefore has no free throw precentage.
+Currently, these games are being dropped.
 - [ ] script to fill the database with all past seasons
 - [ ] expand database to contain all teams
 - [ ] add the ability to retrieve game data when given a team, season, and game number